Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/writing_markdown.md

 Best practices:

 * Do not use H1 headings (`##`) in your Markdown, as the title of the page becomes the H1.
-* Do not skip heading levels, that is, do not follow a H2 with a H4.
+* Do not skip heading levels, that is, do not follow an H2 with an H4.
 * Do not use bold or other formatting for headings.

 ### Emphasis